Jetzlex/covid19/README.md

 <br>
 > 3 - npm run build -> Build project
 <br>
-> 4 - num run start -> Have fun!
+> 4 - npm run start -> Have fun!
 Your website is active on 3000 port.

 <br>
 <br>